syscomgo/omflow/README.md

 *  support windows and linux system
 *  Python 3 or higher
-*  Django 2.X
+*  Django < 3

-you can install django using pip
 <pre><code>
-pip install django
+you can install conda invironment as conda create -n omflow python==3.7

+in windows
+source activate omflow

+in linux
+conda activate omflow
 </code></pre>

 *  support browser:Firefox , Chrome , Edge , Safari , IE11 or higher
 *  1 core cpu and 1g ram , 1g disk space
 *  if your python is 3.5 or lower , please use django 2.x
+*  if your python is 3.7 or lower , please use django 3.x

 Install and Run
 ===========

 Download the omflow .zip file the unzip , then run server.

+change "settings - Copy.py" in workflow to settings.py (becuase its special for every developer for its passowrd sites)

+install package by
+pip install -r requirements.txt

 <pre><code>
-python manage.py runserver 0.0.0.0:8000
+python manage.py runserver

 </code></pre>